siwasit/circular-mobile/README.md

-Circular for Mobile App. created mostly by TypeScript.
+Circular for Mobile App. created mostly by JavaScript's framework 'React Native'.
 (Only Final drafts are shown here)